 The shot list for “Celebration of V-J Day” has a good summary about the types of shots in the film, but not a lot of detailed information such the names of people or specific filming locations.

 The film provides us with some visual clues–for example, shots of the Capitol Theater tell us some scenes were filmed near the corner of 13th and F Streets, NW in downtown Washington.
 The Capitol’s movie marquee tells us one of the movies playing at the theater was “Murder He Says ,” but what about some of the other locations or people we see in the film?
 See someone or someplace you recognize?
 Help us identify them through NARA’s Citizen Archivist initiative.

 “Celebration of V-J Day” is one of the many special media records-film, audio recordings and still images which document the events of that day.

 An item from the WTOP Radio Broadcast Collection is one example.
 WTOP, a Washington radio station, was at the time owned by the CBS network.
 The audio clips below are from an item in the WTOP Collection (Local ID 200-WTOP-835), and include “on the spot” coverage of V-J Day activities in Washington.
 Their mobile transmitting unit can be seen in some of the shots in “Celebration of V-J Day.”

 In the first clip, WTOP correspondent Bill Henry reads Truman’s statement of Japan’s surrender.
-Click on the link to listen: 200 WTOP 835 clip 1
+Click play to listen:

 In the second clip, WTOP correspondent Chris Coffin describes the celebration near the White House.
-Click on the link to listen: 200 WTOP 835 clip 2
+Click play to listen: